 Our corporate headquarters are located in Maple Plain, Minnesota in a facility we own encompassing approximately 95,000 square feet of office space.
-We also own a nearby facility encompassing approximately 35,000 square feet of manufacturing space.
+In August 2022, we sold a nearby facility encompassing approximately 35,000 square feet of manufacturing space.
 We own a facility in Rosemount, Minnesota that encompasses approximately 130,000 square feet of manufacturing and office space.
-We also own a facility in Plymouth, Minnesota that encompasses approximately 170,000 square feet of manufacturing and office space.
-In 2018, we purchased a facility in Brooklyn Park, Minnesota that encompasses approximately 215,000 square feet of manufacturing and office space.
+We own a facility in Plymouth, Minnesota that encompasses approximately 170,000 square feet of manufacturing and office space.
+We own a facility in Brooklyn Park, Minnesota that encompasses approximately 215,000 square feet of manufacturing and office space.

 We own a facility in Cary, North Carolina that encompasses approximately 77,000 square feet of manufacturing and office space.
-In October 2021, we entered into an agreement to expand our additive manufacturing footprint at a second location, which will add approximately 120,000 square feet at the end of 2022.
+In 2021, we entered into a lease agreement to expand our additive manufacturing footprint at a second location, which will add approximately 120,000 square feet in 2023.
+The lease contains a right to purchase option that we expect to exercise in 2023.